katekalcevich/Test-ARIA/README.md

 - If you have multiple landmarks of the same type, add a unique label for each one (for example, &lt;nav aria-label="Main"&gt; and &lt;nav aria-label="Education section"&gt;
 - Limit use of role="region" to content with a purpose that can't be described by any other landmark role

-* You can have more than one header or footer element on a page, but there should only be one banner and contentinfo landmark.
+&ast; You can have more than one header or footer element on a page, but there should only be one banner and contentinfo landmark.

 ### Landmark demos